Rutter, Dr Charlotte

 - Fellow of the Higher Education Academy - 2013

 - Senior clinical fellow in intestinal failure – St Mark’s Hospital, London, 2013

-- Senior clinical fellow in intestinal and multivisceral transplantation – Addenbrooke’s Hospital, Cambridge, 2013 and 2015-2016
+- Senior clinical fellow in intestinal and multivisceral transplantation – Addenbrooke’s Hospital, Cambridge, 2013 and 2015 to 16

 Dr Rutter joined the Trust as a consultant in gastroenterology and intestinal failure in May 2016.

-Dr Rutter looks after general gastroenterology inpatients and outpatients.
-She is one of three physicians who run Southampton's nutrition support and intestinal failure service.
-Southampton is a regional referral centre for patients with complex intestinal failure who need nutritional support in the form of tube feeding or intravenous feeding.
-Dr Rutter is accredited in upper and lower gastrointestinal endoscopies, including the insertion of feeding tubes.
+Dr Rutter is one of four physicians who run the Southampton nutrition support and intestinal failure service.
+Southampton is a regional referral centre for patients with complex intestinal disease who require artificial nutrition and hydration support in the form of tube or intravenous feeding (administered into a vein).